by Brian Tomasik

 David Hume is a philosopher with an extraordinary degree of insight relative to his times.
 Many modern ideas not only in ethics but also in metaphysics, epistemology, personal identity, etc. Hume got almost exactly right relative to the modern naturalist world view.

 Nonmoral Nature is a more casual and detailed examination of cruelty in nature, with a focus on ichneumon wasps.
 Oscar Horta has written several pieces on disvalue in nature, including bibliography of papers relevant to wild suffering.

-Nick Cooney’s book Change of Heart discusses psychology studies in the context of what causes people to modify how they think and act.
-Another classic in this field is, of course, Dale Carnegie’s How to Win Friends and Influence People, which is hard to recommend strongly enough.
+Nick Cooney's book Change of Heart discusses psychology studies in the context of what causes people to modify how they think and act.
+Another classic in this field is Dale Carnegie's How to Win Friends and Influence People.